coderside/CoderSide/README.rst

 | The SupervisorNode have the role to create (at the start) the HeadNode.
 | SupervisorNode receives requests from clients and redirects them to the HeadNode.
 | In the event of failure of the HeadNode, it's automatically restarted.
-It's the failure zone 1.

 HeadNode
 ^^^^^^^^